 The admissions process

 Applicants are required to sit the Geography admissions written assessment, prior to being invited to interview.
 More information can be found on the University website.

-Candidates invited to interview, can normally expect two face-to-face interviews lasting between 20-30 minutes and an at-interview assessment.
+Candidates invited to interview can normally expect two face-to-face interviews lasting 30 minutes and an at-interview assessment.

 Our standard conditional offer for this subject is usually A*AA at A-level or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 We may modify offers to take account of individual circumstances.
 For other qualifications, please consult the Admissions Office.

-The College organises an annual Progress in Geography Conference for sixth form students, find out more here.
+The College organises an annual Geography Taster Day for Year 12 students, find out more here.

 Directors of Studies